 Verkada command is compatible with any SAML 2.0 provider, detailed instructions for the most popular providers can be found here.

-If you have a large number of users in your organization, it may be advantageous to make use of SCIM in order to automatically provision and manage your users, especially if your company already makes use of an identity management software such as Azure AD or Okta.
+If you have a large number of users in your organization, it may be advantageous to make use of SCIM in order to automatically provision and manage your users, especially if your company already uses Azure AD or Okta as your identity provider.

-Verkada Command is compatible with many SCIM providers, detailed instructions for the most popular providers can be found here.
+Verkada Command is compatible with many Azure AD and Okta SCIM providers, detailed instructions for setup can be found here.